-Use this section to identify the number of messages you delivered through media, including newsletters websites and posters.
-Note: Do not include anything in Section C that was counted in any other section.
+Use this section to identify the number of CalFresh linked messages you delivered through media, including newsletters, websites and posters.
+Please remember all content must be reviewed by DHHS Media prior to being issued.

 Number of messages delivered through media: Total 10.
-Number of possible readers of print media or articles.
-Please provide details in the Narrative Section below.
-11. Number of possible viewers/listeners of non-print broadcast media.
-Please provide details in the Narrative Section below.
-12. Number of possible readers of newsletter articles, client mailers or flyers, or other agency publications-Please provide details in the Narrative Section below.
-13. Web content visits (specifically CalFresh)-Please provide details in the Narrative Section below.
+Number of possible readers of print media or articles: Provide details in the Narrative Section below.
+11. Number of possible viewers/listeners of non-print broadcast media: Provide details in the Narrative Section below.
+12. Number of possible readers of newsletter articles, client mailers or flyers, or other agency publications: Provide details in the Narrative Section below.
+13. Web content visits (specifically CalFresh):Provide details in the Narrative Section below.